duosecurity/duo_log_sync/README.md

     daysinpast: 180
   checkpointDir: "/tmp"`

 - Choose whether to receive data on TCP/TCPSSL/UDP.
 In case of TCPSSL, you will also need to provide directory and name of cert file.
-FOr normal TCP, it can be left blank.
+For normal TCP, it can be left blank.

 `transport:
   protocol: "TCP"
   host: "localhost"
   port: 8888`

-- Incase of application crash or network interruption, this value can be set to True to read from last known checkpoint
+- Incase of application crash or network interruption, this value can be set to True to read from last known checkpoint.
+If application is started for the first time, keep this value as False

 `recoverFromCheckpoint:
   enabled: False`